MiriamMcNamara/selfie-horoscope-data-app/readme.md

-Data Selfie App
+# Data Selfie App

-Code Along with the Coding Train vids
+This was a code-along with the Coding Train videos on YouTube

 Based on the project by Joey Lee

+# Intial steps to setup Node server

-npm init
+- npm init

-npm install express
+- npm install express

-npm install nodemon
+- npm install nodemon (to get live server reload; call this in terminal by saying `nodemon index.js`)

 In index.js:

-require express
+- require express
-app = express();
+- app = express();
-app.listen(port, function)
+- app.listen(port, function)
+- app.use static files, **_express.json to parse data!_**

+# Rest of Project:

-Use navigator.geolocation on the client side to get location of the browser and display on the DOM Send that info to the server using fetch() POST method install nebd to create a database file; insert data in the post route create a submit button to submit the data onclick create all.html and create a GET route to get info from the database and display on the DOM
+- Use navigator.geolocation on the client side to get location of the browser and display on the DOM
+- Send that info to the server using fetch() POST method
+- install nebd to create a database file; insert data in the post route
+- create a submit button, event listener to submit the data onclick
+- create all.html and create a GET route to get info from the database and display on the DOM
+- add P5.js and code to access webcam and capture images